Can You Or Should You Paint Over Mold Or Mildew

 After finding the source of the high humidity or moisture levels inside your home you should identify whether the mold is of the hazardous or non-hazardous form.
 This is important to find out before considering to paint over it as paint products are not formulated to get rid of mold nor will it kill it off.

 There are plenty of paint products on the market, from primers to sealants and specially formulated paint products that are best for kitchens and bathrooms and laundry rooms where moisture levels are usually high.

 Painting over it without taking care of removing it first will only cause you further grief.
 The health problems will continue and eventually the mold spots will re-appear.
-If you paint over water damage for example you only mask the problem temporarily because mold is a fungus and fungus loves humidity and moisture, it thrives on it therefore it will continue to grow underneath the new paint.
+If you paint over water damage for example you only mask the problem temporarily because mold is a fungus and fungus loves humidity and moisture, it thrives on it and will continue to grow under the new paint.

-Only after you have identified the type of mold or mildew you are dealing with and rectified the problem should you paint over it.
+Painting over any mold or mildew is not recommended unless you have first identified the type of mold or mildew you may be dealing with.
 If unsure as to whether the mold inside your home is of the hazardous or non-hazardous form, you should consult with a mold expert in Ottawa.

-If you are selling your home and have a pre-existing mold issue, you should be aware of legal ramifications to just painting over it to hide it.
-The new home buyers can hold you the seller/owner, as well as any painting contractor or real estate agent used if the problem is not divulged prior to the sale.
-Consider that in the end it may cost you more by not being upfront with the information.
-You will then have to deal with the costs of legal fees, costs of damages and repairs from the infestation issue and possible personal damages caused to the new owner.
+If you are selling your home and there is a pre-existing mold issue be aware of the legal ramifications for not disclosing the problem.
+It is not recommended to just paint over it and hide it.
+New home buyers can hold the owner, as well as any painting contractor you may have hired or the real estate agent used if the mold issue is not mentioned prior to the sale.
+Consider that in the end it may cost you more by not being upfront with the information and having to deal with the costs of legal fees, costs of damages and repairs from the mold issue and possible personal damages caused to the new owner.